 Our production system also enables a local production, local consumption business model supported by multiple bases tasked with procurement, manufacturing, or logistics.
 This, in turn, lends us distinctive uniqueness and strength.
 Our "convenience store-type" EMS business model is underpinned by the "We act as a close partner for our customers" concept and has proven effective despite supply chain disruption and parts shortages amid the COVID-19 pandemic, thereby contributing to the Group's operating results.
+Furthermore, we take full advantage of the benefit of the

-Furthermore, we take full advantage of the benefit of the "convenience store-type"
+"convenience store-type" business model to quickly launch supply lines for customers engaged in manufacturing and confronted by prolonged transportation periods, surges in logistics costs,

-business model to quickly launch supply lines for customers engaged in manufacturing and confronted by prolonged transportation periods, surges in logistics costs, looming financial burdens, decreasing flexibility, and growing risks arising from supply disruption through the use of long-distance exports.
+New factory in Turkey scheduled for completion in November 2022 looming financial burdens, decreasing flexibility, and growing risks arising from supply disruption through the use of long-distance exports.
 This is yet another strength of our EMS business.